-Adjusting

-To manipulate a measuring system so that the relevant value (e.g. the displayed value) differs as little as possible from the correct value or a value that is regarded as correct, or that the difference remains within the tolerance.
+Adjusting To manipulate a measuring system so that the relevant value (e.g. the displayed value) differs as little as possible from the correct value or a value that is regarded as correct, or that the difference remains within the tolerance.

-BSB, BOD

-Abbreviation for the "Biochemical Oxygen Demand".
+BSB, BOD Abbreviation for the "Biochemical Oxygen Demand".
 The biochemical oxygen demand of the amount of oxygen required by microorganisms in order to aerobically decompose organic substances in an aqueous solution.

-Calibration

-Comparing the value from a measuring system (e. g. the displayed value) to the correct value or a value that is regarded as correct.
+Calibration Comparing the value from a measuring system (e. g. the displayed value) to the correct value or a value that is regarded as correct.
 Often, this expression is also used when the measuring system is adjusted at the same time (see adjusting).

-Calibration value pair
+Calibration value pair Value pair consisting of the raw value measured by the the user calibration.

-Value pair consisting of the raw value measured by the NiCaVis 70x IQ NI sensor, and a reference value measured e.g. by a laboratory determination.
-The calibration value pairs are the result of the user calibration.
+NiCaVis 705 IQ sensor, and a reference value measured e.g. by a laboratory determination.
+The calibration value pairs are the result of mol/L.

-Concentration

-Mass or amount of a dissolved substance per volume, e. g. in g/L or mol/L.
+Concentration Mass or amount of a dissolved substance per volume, e. g. in g/L or gen demand is the equivalent amount of oxygen that is required for the complete oxidation of the organic (major part) and anorganic